 This year, I wanted to put a new spin on one of my favourite recipes and this Chocolate Spice Gingerbread was born.
 Adapted from one of the first ever Christmas recipes I posted on this blog, it’s been my go-to Christmas cookie recipe for years now, producing a soft and slightly chewy gingerbread.

-This time I added some cocoa, cloves and black pepper for a headily spiced gingerbread that made the house smell delicious as it was baking.
+This time I made a Chocolate Spice Gingerbread, adding some cocoa, cloves and black pepper for a headily spiced gingerbread.
+It made the whole house smell delicious as it was baking.

 I kept it simple with traditional gingerbread men and snowflake shapes.
 I wasn’t all that confident with my icing technique – some of the cookies looked like they were decorated by an un-coordinated six year old – but they tasted fantastic and were a big hit with the family.